Gets the primary clipboard of the widget.

 toplevel.
 Next, the toplevel will use the minimum width to query for the

-minimum height contextual to that width using #gtk_widget_measure
+minimum height contextual to that width using Gtk::Widget#measure

 with an